 Key accountabilities Deliverables / Outcomes 1.
-Clinical Practice Takes legal and professional responsibility for managing own caseload of patients / clients with increasing complexity and be able to independently adapt and make decisions regarding Occupational Therapy intervention.
-Utilises information available to prioritise patients/clients to enable appropriate allocation of referrals and workload with staff in the team.
-Carries out comprehensive assessment with patients (and whānau where appropriate) this may include use of standardised assessments to assist in assessment and intervention planning.
-Formulates and delivers individualised Occupational Therapy intervention using comprehensive clinical reasoning skills and in depth knowledge of treatment approaches.
-This should, take into account the patient's own goals and those of the wider multidisciplinary team (MDT).
-Demonstrates effective communication, to establish a therapeutic relationship and set expectations with patients / clients, whānau and the MDT, inclusive of the wider health team and external agencies as appropriate.
-This includes relaying complex, sensitive and contentious information.
-Assesses the patient's understanding of assessment, interventions and goals and gain informed consent for intervention, taking into account those who lack capacity (e.g. those with cognitive difficulties).
-Regularly reassess and evaluates the patient / client's progress against identified goals and adjust intervention as situations change.
-Refers on to other services to work with the patient/client towards achievement of longer term goals.
-Develops comprehensive discharge / transfer plans as appropriate.
-Carries out regular clinical risk assessments for patients/clients at clinical meetings and case conferences to ensure the delivery of a coordinated multidisciplinary service and to ensure Occupational Therapy is integrated into the overall intervention (where appropriate) including discharge plan
+Clinical Practice Takes legal and professional responsibility for managing own caseload of patients / clients with increasing complexity and be able to independently adapt and make decisions regarding occupational therapy intervention Carries out comprehensive assessment with patients (and whānau where appropriate) This may include use of standardised assessments to assist in assessment and intervention planning Formulates and delivers individualised occupational therapy intervention using comprehensive clinical reasoning skills and in depth knowledge of treatment approaches.
+This should, take into account the patient's own goals and those of the wider multidisciplinary team (MDT); Demonstrates effective communication, to establish a therapeutic relationship and set expectations with patients / clients, whānau and the MDT, inclusive of the wider health team and external agencies as appropriate.
+This includes relaying complex, sensitive and contentious information; Assesses the patient's understanding of assessment, interventions and goals and gain informed consent for intervention, taking into account those who lack capacity (e.g. those with cognitive difficulties); Regularly reassesses and evaluates the patient / client's progress against identified goals and adjust intervention as situations change.
+Refers on to other services to work with the patient/client towards achievement of longer term goals; Develop comprehensive discharge / transfer plans as appropriate.
+Carries out regular clinical risk assessments for patients/ clients on own caseload and takes action to effectively manage identified risks, seeking support where appropriate; Completes documentation consistent with legal and organisational requirements; Adheres to any applicable recognised best practice for occupational therapy and any relevant clinical policies and practice guidelines; Works in other areas as ide 2.

-Key accountabilities Deliverables / Outcomes 2.
 Leadership Can orchestrate multiple activities at once to accomplish a goal Uses resources effectively and efficiently Arranges information and files in a useful manner Attends and contributes to relevant department, clinical and team meetings, leading and facilitating such meetings as requested.
 Directs and delegates work to allied health assistants and support staff as required in the role, ensuring that delegated tasks, documentation and communication is carried out.

-3. Stakeholder engagement Represents the service and / or individual patients/clients at clinical meetings and case conferences to ensure the delivery of an integrated approach to intervention and to ensure nutrition is integrated into the overall intervention (where appropriate) including discharge planning.
+Key accountabilities Deliverables / Outcomes 3.
+Stakeholder engagement Represents the service and / or individual patients/clients at clinical meetings and case conferences to ensure the delivery of an integrated approach to intervention and to ensure nutrition is integrated into the overall intervention (where appropriate) including discharge planning.
 Provides advice, teaching and instructions to patients, carers, relatives and other professionals to promote consistency of support being delivered.
 Demonstrates awareness of local, sub-regional and regional context in relation to provision of health and social support and the impact on service provision.
 Identifies unmet needs of patients and identifies potential solutions to address these needs.
 4. Continuous improvement and innovation Participates in quality improvement activities to develop and improve service delivery, clinical practice or professional standards.
-This may include care pathways / treatment protocols, standards of practice etc. Contributes to education and sharing of knowledge within the team/service; Identifies unmet needs of patients and identifies potential solutions to address these needs.
-Demonstrates the ability to critically evaluate research and apply to practice.
-5. Te Tiriti o Waitangi Demonstrates provision of culturally safe and bicultural practice with patients and their whānau.
+This may include care pathways / treatment protocols, standards of practice etc. Contributes to education and sharing of knowledge within the team/service; 5.
+Te Tiriti o Waitangi Demonstrates provision of culturally safe and bicultural practice with patients and their whānau.
 Demonstrates an awareness of health inequalities, with evidence of implementing actions within own clinical practice towards reducing these for the patient/client and/or whānau.
-Demonstrates recognition that the client's knowledge, experiences and culture are integral to effectively addressing the presenting health issue.
-6. Health & Safety Ensure all Health & Safety obligations under the legislation are applied to own work.
-Actively support and ensure compliance with Health & Safety policy and procedures.
-Maintains competency to practice through identification of learning needs and Continuing Professional Development (CPD) activities.
+6. Health & Safety Ensure all Health &amp; Safety obligations under the legislation are applied to own work.
+Actively support and ensure compliance with Health &amp; Safety policy and procedures.